Mark Foster is a former Olympic and Commonwealth Swimmer.

 Foster burst onto the International swimming scene at the age of 16, representing England at the 1986 Commonwealth Games.

 He represented his country more times than any other male swimmer.

 Throughout his impressive three-decade career, Mark Foster has won 47 international medals; competed in 5 Olympics, been 8 times Commonwealth champion, 11 times European champion and 8 times World record holder.

 Out of the pool, Mark has become a familiar face on television, including appearances on ITV1’s ‘Beat the Stars’, Five’s ‘Superstars’ and most famously hitting the dance floor in 2009’s ‘Strictly Come Dancing’ on BBC1.

-Since retiring from swimming, Mark has become a familiar face on television and his award winning partnership with Clare Balding from the aquatics centre during the Olympics in 2012, made him a household name.
+Since retiring from swimming, Mark has become a familiar face on television.
+His award-winning partnership with Clare Balding from the aquatics centre during the 2012 Olympics, made him a household name.

 Mark has also co-hosted the BBC coverage of the World Swimming Championships from Barcelona with Gabby Logan.

 Mark is also a regular blogger for the Huffington Post on current sporting and lifestyle issues.